Non-Dominant Side Training: An Undervalued Practice in Athlete Wellness

 Developing Athletic Versatility

-One of my favorite “party tricks” as a volleyball player was casually being able to hit with my left hand in control when I needed to.
+Who doesn’t love a great save party trick moment in sport.
+One of my favorite as a volleyball player was casually being able to hit with my left hand in control when I needed to and make some amazing plays.
 In moments of high-pressure, creativity and quick adaptability are game-changers.
 Non-dominant side training strengthens these qualities, giving athletes a competitive edge.

-Non-dominant side training isn’t just a sports skill.
-It’s also a general mindfulness and brain training tool, bringing moments of calm and playfulness into daily life.
+Non-dominant side practice isn’t just a sports skill.
+It’s an attention and brain training tool.
+It’s a practice helps us slow down moments we usually rush through or perform mindlessly.
+It can bring a sense of playfulness into daily life.

-Try switching up your routine—eat with your non-dominant side, brush your teeth, write or paint with it.
-These simple shifts force you to slow down, engage your brain differently, focus on the moment and give new perspective.
+It’s as simple as feeding, brushing your teeth, write wash dishes, or paint with your other other hand.
+Chewing with the other side of jar, These simple shifts force you to slow down, engage your brain differently, focus on the moment and give new perspective.
 It’s a playful way to bring meditation into your day while sharpening your brain-body connection.

 Take a look down life’s timeline to see how the habit of using our non-dominant side can help preserve our motor control and lower stress as we age.
 More training like this can help preserve our relationship to movement for longer leading to healthier lives.